MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multiagents.md

 By following the instructions in this article, you will:

 - Deploy an Azure Container multi-agent chat app that uses managed identity for authentication.
-- Setup and test the local web app with the multi-agent workflow orchestration
+- Run the web app with the multi-agent workflow orchestration.
+- Explore and understand the app architecture and implementation.

 Once you complete this article, you can start modifying the new project with your custom code.

 This article uses one or more [AI app templates](./intelligent-app-templates.md) as the basis for the examples and guidance in the article.
 AI app templates provide you with well-maintained, easy to deploy reference implementations that help to ensure a high-quality starting point for your AI apps.

-### Architectural overview
+## Architectural overview

 A simple architecture of the chat app is shown in the following diagram:
 :::image type="content" source="./media/get-started-multiagents/simple-architecture-diagram.png" lightbox="./media/get-started-multiagents/simple-architecture-diagram.png" alt-text="Diagram showing architecture from client to backend app.":::